chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

    This means that unlike other inputs, `Normal` and `Ambient Occlusion` cannot have a constant non-default value, unless as a 1x1 texture.
 The reasoning is that constant values for such inputs should be avoided.

-3. glTF's metallic/roughness PBR workflow does not support `Specular` (like in UE4).
+3. glTF's metallic/roughness PBR workflow does not support `Specular` (like in Unreal).

 #### Clear Coat